vincentservio/vincentservio.github.io/_posts/2020-03-08-my_cli_project.markdown

 ```

-Each instance would have their own copy of data specific to the object of a class.
-Instance variables can be accessed within the class it was created in , and are not available outside the class. attr_accsessor can be helpful when creating an instance variable.
+Each instance would have their own variables of data, specific to the instance of the parent class .
+Instance variables can be accessed within the instance it was created in , and are not available outside the instance. attr_accsessor can be helpful to read and write instance variables.